sahithyandev/s3/src/content/docs/data-communication-and-networking/30-wireless-networks.md

 ### IBSS

 Short for Independent BSS.
 Aka. ad hoc network.
 A BSS that forms a self-contained network, and in which no access to a DS is available.
 No infrastructure to connect to.
 Nodes themselves provide services.

+## Challenges

+Wireless networks face more challenges compared to wired networks.

+- Finding location of nodes
+- Services (Addressing, Routing, etc.)
+- Path loss, Fading, Interference
+- Multipath propagation

+### Handoff

+Change of attachment from one base station to another.

+### Hidden Terminal Problem

+When two or more stations are within range of the base station, but not of each other.
+Causes them to transmit data in parallely.

+## Spread spectrum

+A technique used in wireless networks to transmit signals over a wider frequency band than the required minimum.

+Helps reduce interference, improve resistance to eavesdropping, and enhance reliability in environments with noise and multipath effects.

+### FHSS

+Short for Frequency Hopping Spread Spectrum.
+A spread spectrum technique that uses a pseudo-random sequence of frequencies to transmit data.
+The transmitter hops between frequencies at a high rate, making it difficult for an attacker to intercept the signal.
+Spreading code defines the order of frequencies that are used.

+Used in Bluetooth.

+### DSSS

+Short for Direct Sequence Spread Spectrum.
+Each bit in the original signal is represented by multiple bits in the transmitted signal using a _spreading code_.

+Spreading code is a pseudo-random sequence of bits.
+The data bits are XOR-ed by the spreading code to produce a _chip_ sequence.
+Received signal is de-spread by XOR-ing with the same spreading code.

+Used in Wi-fi.

+## CDMA

+Short for Code Division Multiple Access.
+A channel access method used in wireless communication.
+Allows several transmitters to send information simultaneously over a single communication channel.

+Each bit is encoded with a unique _chipping code_.
+Multiple signals are transmitted over the same frequency band.
+Receiver decodes the signal using the relevant chipping code.

 ## Standard